Perfect long exposure with physical ND filters

 Secondly, in-camera metering will almost always work, so the correct exposure can be found with the ND filter in place.
 However, you still need to know what ND level is needed, so initial metering without filters will be required.
 Once the right ND filters have been found from the table above, you can keep shooting for the rest of the session with them in place, unless the light radically changes.

-Because you can meter in-camera, VNDs are very useful.
+Because you can meter in-camera, variable ND filters, or VNDs are very useful.
 Magnetic ones are at the top of the expense scale.
 The problem is that these are also by far the easiest to lose.
 VNDs are wide and heavy, often too heavy for the system’s standard magnetic ring.
 So a tiny flip will send your expensive VND into the sea or river.
 If you don’t have spares, it’s a nightmare.
 It’s happened to me twice now, and I am exceptionally nervous about using them in rough or slippery conditions – more or less a given on the sea shore or riverbank.

 A screw-in VND makes a lot of sense for this kind of work.
 Screw it in once, and it will not come off, and you can adjust the LE exposure as much as you need and meter in-camera.
 This is what I now use for waterfalls and fast seas.